About the Trash Folders

 1. log in to the Strawberry server via SSH.

 4. Edit the file

-trash.yml using an editor of your choice but make sure not to change the formatting or indentation.
+trash.yml using an editor of your choice, but do not change the formatting or indentation.

 You will now see the file’s content with the default trash deletion settings.